The Genographic Project

-This family history has taken us back a thousand years but there is another deeper approach.
+My delving into family history has taken me back a thousand years but there is another far deeper approach.
 Our DNA can trace us back to a series of major migrations out of Africa commencing around 400,000 years ago.
 My genes had been busy evolving deep within my antecedents and culminated in me – you may ask was it worth all that effort?
-I provided my DNA and $99 to find out more from the Genographic Project (via National Geographic).
+I provided my DNA and $99 to find out more from The Genographic Project (via National Geographic).

 One half of my twenty-three chromosomes came from my father and the other half from my mother.
 These are said by nativist psychologists to predetermine or predispose certain of our features and characteristics, including attributes evident at birth such as eye, hair and skin colour.
 Not that ‘at birth’ was very informative for me as I was blonde and blue eyed for my first few years, both turning brown later.
 The hair of course settled for grey later still.